lukacu/django-publications/README.md

 2) Add the publications app to your settings.py.

-3) Create publications folder in your media folder.
+3) Create publications folder in your media folder (used for storing files).

 2) Add the following to your project's `urls.py`: